 Valentine's Day is always about showing love to your partner, friends, and family.
 This often means chocolate, a fancy dinner, or other red and pink-toned gifts.
+While Valentine's Day may look a little different this year, you can still give yourself a little extra love.

 Although this holiday can definitely be corny and cliche, it's a great opportunity to express love toward yourself.
 So this year, consider using Valentine's Day to show yourself some TLC.